biammsilva/cli-shops-app/README.md

 ## Technologies:

 I've used SQLite as database.
 But, there's no need to import the sql.
-All the database setup is been doing at the apllication.
+All the database setup is been doing at the application.

-I've chose a ORM to deal with it.
-Peewee ORM is simple and minimalyst to work with smaller context.
+I've chosen an ORM to deal with it.
+Peewee ORM is simple and minimalist to work with smaller context.

 I'm using also a lib to make the CLI.
 Typer.